 All students should report any suspicious activity immediately to Campus Police at ext.
 5010.
 The department of public safety also has a silent witness form on its website.
 Information obtained this way is collected anonymously.

 What to do about hate or bias-related incidents?

 Our community recognizes and values the similarities and differences among students, faculty, staff and recognized student organizations at Loyola University Maryland.
 Discrimination, sexual and bias-related harassment, and other violations of rights disrupt the educational process and will not be tolerated.
 If you are a member of the Loyola University Maryland community and have experienced, witnessed, or have knowledge of, a hate or bias-related incident, you may report bias to bring the incident to the attention the office of student life.
-If you have any questions regarding the Bias-Related Incident report, please contact the director of student life, at 410-617-2488.
+If you have any questions regarding the Bias-Related Incident report, please contact Michelle Cheatem, Associate Dean of Students at (410) 617-5171.